 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law that protects the privacy of students’ school records.
 The law applies to all schools that receive federal money from the US Department of Education.

-FERPA protects educational information and ensures that only people who have educational rights to a child (or the student themselves if they are an adult) are able to access confidential records.
-This includes test scores, grades, diagnostic exam details, etc. A parent or legal guardian has the right to access their child’s academic records (including discipline records) at any time.
+FERPA protects educational information and ensures that only people who have educational rights to a child (and the student themself if they are an adult) are able to access confidential records.
+This includes test scores, grades, diagnostic exam results, etc. A parent or legal guardian has the right to access their child’s academic and discipline records at any time.

 English Language Learners